Gary Thomas Rowe Jr.: Mob attack on the Freedom Riders

 The Freedom Riders were attacked by the KKK again in Birmingham.
 Once again, Gary Thomas Rowe played a central role in the mobbing and with the help of Commissioner Bull Connor.
 The KKK used iron pipes, baseball bats and bicycle chains to beat the Freedom Riders as they left the bus.

 Years later, Rowe recalled how a call from police headquarters to Rowe had tipped them off to when and where to attack the Freedom Riders in Birmingham, saying:

 We made an astounding sight ... men running and walking down the streets of Birmingham on Sunday afternoon carrying chains, sticks, and clubs.
 Everything was deserted; no police officers were to be seen except one on a street corner.
 He stepped off and let us go by, and we barged into the bus station and took it over like an army of occupation.
 There were Klansmen in the waiting room, in the rest rooms, in the parking area.

 A photograph of Rowe and several others, including Eastview Klavern leader Hubert Page, beating George Webb on May 14, 1961, was taken by Tommy Langston of the Birmingham Post-Herald, who was also caught and beaten.
 Although the camera was smashed, the film survived and the photo became one of only a few pieces of physical evidence of Rowe's involvement.

+In 1975 Rowe testified before the United States Senate Select Committee on Intelligence, chaired by Idaho Senator Frank Church.
+He wore a cotton hood over his head to conceal his features.
+He told the committee that he and his fellow Klansmen "were promised 15 minutes with absolutely no intervention from any police officer whatsoever" during the May 1961 Freedom Riders' arrival.
+Rowe claims that he informed the FBI of this conversation, but no intervention was made by the authorities.